4 Common Budgeting Mistakes

 “I’ve been seeing people particularly attracted to value-added services.
 The first being customer service.
 People like the fact that Discover is an all U.S.-based service.”

 When and how you can withdraw money is important to know before you open a savings account.
 “How easy it is to get the money is a huge question, particularly with older generations,” Stous says.
 Having multiple ways to withdraw is a plus.

 With a Discover Online Savings Account, your withdrawal options include:

 Understanding the things to know about a Discover Online Savings Account could help you make the decision to open an easy-to-use and high-yield financial solution for storing your cash.
 Whether you’re saving up for something special or creating a savings safety net, it’s tending to these areas of your financial plan that will better prepare you for what comes next.

 Learn more about a Discover Online Savings Account today.

 * Outgoing wire transfers are subject to a service charge.

-1 The Annual Percentage Yield (APY) for the Online Savings Account as of 02/01/2020 is more than five times the national average APY for interest-bearing savings accounts with balances over $500 as reported by Informa Research Services, Inc. as of 02/01/2020.
+1 The Annual Percentage Yield (APY) for the Online Savings Account as of 11/01/2020 is more than five times the national average APY for interest-bearing savings accounts with balances of $500 as reported by Informa Research Services, Inc. as of 11/01/2020.
 Interest rates and APYs are subject to change at any time.
 Although the information provided by Informa Research Services has been obtained from the various institutions, accuracy cannot be guaranteed.

 2 Federal law limits certain types of withdrawals and transfers from savings and money market accounts to a combined total of 6 per calendar month per account.
 There are no limits on ATM withdrawals or official checks mailed to you.
 To get an account with an unlimited number of transactions, consider opening a Discover Cashback Debit account.
 If you go over these limitations on more than an occasional basis, your account may be closed.
 See Section 11 of the Deposit Account Agreement for more details.